seoklab/nurikit/README.md

 ## Documentation

 See documentation for the main branch at
 <http://cluster.seoklab.org/docs/nurikit>.
-(Only available for SNU networks)
+(Use the cluster ID/PW for
+authentication.)

 ## Contributing